What is Estate Planning and Why Do I Need to Do It?

 Why is Estate Planning Important?

-• Safeguard dependent family members, including young children or loved ones with special needs
+• Support dependants, including children or family members with special needs

 Who Needs an Estate Plan?